RyanLeeHayes/ALF/README.md

 Biasing Potential Replica Exchange Multisite λ-Dynamics for Efficient Free Energy Calculations Journal of Chemical Theory and Computation, 2015, 11, 1267-1277
 DOI: 10.1021/ct500894k

+Other Items

+Consider describing wham here as well as the supported engines and expectations for the biases in name.inp